Edward C. DuMont

 Edward Carroll DuMont (born December 1961) is a former Solicitor General of California.
 In 2010 and 2011 he was nominated by President Barack Obama to a seat on the United States Court of Appeals for the Federal Circuit.
 In November 2011, however, DuMont sent a letter to President Obama asking him to withdraw his nomination to the judgeship.
 Obama withdrew DuMont's nomination on November 10, 2011, nominating Richard G. Taranto in DuMont's place.
+DuMont thereafter served for five years as solicitor general of the state of California.

 Early life and education

 Born in Oakland, California, and raised in northern California, DuMont received a Bachelor of Arts (summa cum laude, Phi Beta Kappa, Warren Memorial High Scholarship Prize) from Yale University in 1983, and a Juris Doctor from Stanford Law School in 1986.
 DuMont then served as a law clerk to Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit from 1986 to 1987.
 After his clerkship, he was awarded a Henry Luce Scholarship, which allowed him to spend a year working at a law firm in Bangkok, Thailand.